alexjgaw/writerduel/README.md

 * Way better styling.
   * Including animations.
 * Eventually maybe use Google account authentication to keep track of users?
 Worth it?
-* Auto focus on App once FadeScreen unmounts so user doesn't have to click again

 #### TODO:
 * Firebase functions